Table of Contents

 Tip

-If needed, you can also do the opposite: use a scene that can run on the device, then add EasyAR components and other objects from the sample scene to the scene.
+If needed, you can do the reverse: use a scene that runs on the device and add EasyAR components and other objects from the sample scene to it.

-2. Modify the objects designed to be placed under the session origin.
+2. Modify objects intended to be placed under the session origin.

 If a session origin is defined in the scene, move EasyARPanda and UI under the origin node.